boxcutter/esxi/README.md

-# Packer templates for the VMware ESXi bare-metal hypervisor
+# Packer templates in JSON for the VMware ESXi bare-metal hypervisor

 ### Overview